-- Some people use hallucinogenic drugs such as Ayawaska, but this drug is often illegal and requires expertise.
+- Some people use hallucinogenic drugs such as Ayawaska, which is often illegal and requires expertise.

-- Shamanic therapists, perceived in the West as idolaters, the techniques they use, are hypnotic techniques that penetrate the conscious mind.
+- Shamanic therapists, perceived in the West as idolaters, use hypnotic techniques that penetrate the conscious mind.
 Unsurprisingly, they have a positive effect on patients.
 (Cooperation required)

 Techniques can treat the symptoms of energetic blockages without penetrating the subconscious mind.